satakagi/TPAC2019-docs/README.md

 They are also developing [learning/tutorial materials](https://tutorial.chirimen.org) for beginners of WebApps and IoT technology.

 # Implementations
-Except for B2G, WebI2C and WebGPIO are implemented as polyfills.
+Except for B2G, WebI2C and WebGPIO are implemented by polyfills.

 ## CHIRIMEN for [Raspberry PI3](https://www.raspberrypi.org/)
 Localhost Node server provides GPIO and I2C pin services.
 Polyfill on the browser provides WebGPIO and I2C by communicating with the Node server via WebSocket.
 Everything works on RPi3.